Plutonomicon/cardano-transaction-lib/doc/plutip-testing.md

 ## Testing contracts

-The main entry point to the testing interface is `Contract.Plutip.runPlutipContract` function:
+The main entry point to the testing interface is `Contract.Test.Plutip.runPlutipContract` function:

 ```purescript
 runPlutipContract